HausDAO/baal-docs/readme.md

 _Baal sets the season, and gives forth His voice from the clouds._

-There was a time when humanity mistakenly assumed that we were at battle against each other.
-Then, the original Moloch DAO contract made us aware that the enemy is Moloch, the demon god of coordination failure.
-Moloch v2 helped us to begin efforts of working together to solve the problems that affect us all.
-Baal is Moloch v3 and offers more tools to improve these efforts.
+There was a time when humanity assumed we were at battle against each other.
+However, we were actually in a battle with Moloch -- the demon God of coordination failure.
+A strategy to beat Moloch was hypothesised, and Moloch v1 was an experiment to validate it.
+Moloch v2 expanded on its success, and gave us the confidence to be bolder with our solution.
+This birthed Baal, the third version of the MolochDAO contract aiming to strike fear in the eyes of Moloch itself.